Skip to main content

 (Any)

-The func result or error object.
+The function result or error object.

 Examples